American Cancer Society releases latest guidelines regarding HPV vaccine effectiveness

 Finally, The ACS does not recommend HPV vaccination for those older than the age of 26.

-It clarifies that a low effectiveness of caner prevention is expected from vaccination of individuals between the ages of 27 and 45.
+It clarifies that a low effectiveness of cancer prevention is expected from vaccination of individuals between the ages of 27 and 45.

 "We're seeing evidence that starting vaccination at age nine or 10 has potential benefits that are expected to lead to higher vaccination rates, resulting in increased numbers of cancers prevented compared to starting at ages age 11 and 12," said Debbie Saslow, PhD, managing director, HPV & GYN Cancers.
 "It's for that reason we felt it was important to say that starting at age nine or 10 is more than OK; it's preferable to achieve the full cancer-preventing potential of this vaccine."